This article about the best maritime logistics startups is part of the “Logistics of the Future” series looking at the top logistics startups today.

 - “‘Shipping made easy’ as Kontainers unveils booking platform for forwarders” – The Load Star

 Blockchain is a hotter topic than ever these days, and it’s been making an impact on every industry, including logistics.
-ShipChain, launched in 2016, intends on being at the forefront of this industry change.
+ShipChain, launched in 2016, represents the kind of maritime logistics startups that intend on being at the forefront of this industry change.
 Imagine a fully integrated system across the entire supply chain, from the moment a shipment leaves the factory, to the final delivery on the customer’s doorstep; federated in trustless, transparent blockchain contracts: This is ShipChain’s goal.